emtee40/SurvivalManual-wiki/Medicine.md

 **Keep Your Teeth Clean**

 Thoroughly clean your mouth and teeth with a toothbrush at least once each day.
 If you don't have a toothbrush, make a chewing stick.
 Find a twig about 20 centimeters (cm) (8 inches) long and 1 centimeter (1/3 inch) wide.
 Chew one end of the stick to separate the fibers.
 Then brush your teeth thoroughly.
 Another way is to wrap a clean strip of cloth around your fingers and rub your teeth with it to wipe away food particles.
 You can also brush your teeth with small amounts of sand, baking soda, salt, or soap.
 Rinse your mouth with water, salt water, or willow bark tea.
-Also, flossing your teeth with string or fiber helps oral hygiene.
+Flossing your teeth with string or fiber also helps oral hygiene.

 If you have cavities, you can make temporary fillings by placing candle wax, tobacco, hot pepper, toothpaste or powder, or portions of a gingerroot into the cavity.
 Make sure you clean the cavity by rinsing or picking the particles out of the cavity before placing a filling in the cavity.